SHOP BY SIZES

 The rafters are built next.
 It is easiest to build the rafters on the shed floor before the walls are built because:

 Building the walls comes next!
+When you buy our shed plans you will get wall framing diagrams that show where every board in the walls goes and how long it is.
 The wall top and bottom plates are laid out at 16" on center just like the floor josits.
 Make sure to crown each of the wall studs so the wall is uniform in shape.

 Nailing the wall plates to the wall studs.
 Make sure to nail the studs on the correct side of the layout marks!